10.3 Evidence, Chain of Custody, and Property Handling

 Evidence That Can Survive Court

-BPOC Chapter 32 defines evidence as anything offered in court to prove the truth or falsity of a fact in issue.
-It also says the legal significance of evidence rests in its influence on the judge or juror.
-The exam point is simple: evidence has value only if it is relevant, legally obtained, properly preserved, and explainable in court.
+BPOC Chapter 32 defines evidence as anything offered in court to prove the truth or falsity of a fact in issue, and adds that the legal significance of evidence rests in its influence on the judge or juror.
+The exam point: evidence has value only when it is relevant, legally obtained, properly preserved, and explainable in court.
+Proof beyond a reasonable doubt is the certainty level required for a criminal conviction, so the investigator gathers reliable facts supporting or refuting each element rather than trying to "win" at all costs.

 | Evidence handling step | What it protects | Common exam trap |